2019 Application Form

 Writers and Artists (artists may include painters, sculptors, photographers, printmakers, musicians, etc.) may apply for a two-week residency.
 Any practicing artist may apply; however priority for consideration for a residency will be given to applicants who are a Former Fellow or member of FAWC, a member of PAAM, or a member of Castle Hill.
 Those who have never participated in the program will have priority over those who have already had this opportunity.

 Those who are awarded residencies will receive a two-week stay in the dunes.
-The dates available are for two week periods, starting and ending on Saturday:
+The dates are:

+Applications are due February 15, 2019 and are reviewed by a committee.
+The residencies will be awarded by March 15, 2019.
+Payment of user fees is due in full by April 30, 2019.
+Fees range seasonally from $250 - $375 per week depending on the month.
 As an element of OCARC’s agreement with the National Park Service, participants are requested to develop a means of sharing their dune shack experience with a broader audience, such as through an exhibition, reading, workshop, demonstration, or exhibit.
-Participants should discuss their ideas for programs and venues with OCARC
+Participants should discuss their ideas for programs and venues with OCARC.

 Living in a ShackThe Margo-Gelb shack, which was once owned by painter Boris Margo and his wife, printmaker Jan Gelb, sits on a high dune overlooking the ocean.
 It has views on all directions.
 The one room shack is about 14 feet by 12 feet in size, with an environmentally friendly, composting outhouse nearby.
 The shack has two single beds, a work-dining table, sink, gas burners, a gas refrigerator, and cooking/eating utensils.
 There is no wood stove or other source of heat.
 A hand pump for water is located about 100 feet from the shack (NOTE: this is good drinking water and is tested every year.)
 There is a clothesline near the shack for hanging wash.